Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern.md

 7. To utilize log alerts for virtual machines (both Azure and Azure Arc), ensure that VM Insights is enabled for the virtual machines to be monitored.
 For more information on deploying VM Insights, refer to the [VM Insights deployment guide](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-enable-overview).
 Note that only the performance collection aspect of the VM Insights solution is required for the current alerts to function.

-{{< hint type=note >}}
+> [!note]
-While it is recommended to implement the alert policies and initiatives within an ALZ Management Group hierarchy, it is not a strict technical requirement.
+> While it is recommended to implement the alert policies and initiatives within an ALZ Management Group hierarchy, it is not a strict technical requirement.
 Avoid assigning policies to the Tenant Root Group to minimize debugging inherited policies at lower-level management groups (refer to the [CAF documentation](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups)).
 These policies and initiatives can also be applied in existing brownfield scenarios that do not follow the ALZ Management Group hierarchy, such as hierarchies with a single management group or those that do not align with ALZ.
 At least one management group is required.
 If management groups have not been implemented, guidance on how to get started is provided.
-{{< /hint >}}

 {{% /tab %}}